jasp-stats/jasp-desktop/Docs/development/jasp-modules-tutorial.md

 5. At `Development module`, input the path where you installed your module (**Tip**: not sure where that is?, execute `.libPaths()` in R).
 6. Input the module name (as it is listed in `DESCRIPTION`).

-### The development cycle
+### 4.3 The development cycle

 Developing a module involves a lot of trial and error.
 Every time you change something in the source code, you'll need to do the following in order to see the changes in the JASP window:

-1. Recompile the module (from `R`)
+1. Recompile the module (see step 4.1).
-2. Refresh the module (from the JASP menu)
+2. Refresh the module (from the JASP menu).
    - Press the `+` button at the upper right corner.
    - Find your module's name.
    - Press the blue refresh button.

 As long as you didn't change JASP configuration, and the module is still being installed to the same folder, you won't need to reconfigure anything.
 Which is good, because that would be quite a tedious task!

 ## 5. Shall I write my own module?